billpsomas/billpsomas/README.md

 ### Hi there 👋

-My name is Bill and I am a PhD Student at National Technical University of Athens working with [Yannis Avrithis](https://avrithis.net/) and [Konstantinos Karantzalos](http://users.ntua.gr/karank/).
+My name is Bill and I am a Postdoctoral Researcher at National Technical University of Athens.

 #### Research Interests
 - Computer Vision